ISTAROXIME

 It is the only acute heart failure or shock drug that has demonstrated both significant improvement in cardiac function of a failing heart, as well as rapid and significant improvement in blood pressure, with what so far has been a differentiating safety profile (avoiding many of the use-limiting side effects of existing therapies)

-Recent positive Phase 2 study with istaroxime in early cardiogenic shock (ECS) paves the way for what we believe is a relatively fast and less expensive developmental and regulatory pathway
+Recent positive Phase 2 study with istaroxime in early cardiogenic shock (ECS), SEISMIC A and B studies, paves the way for what we believe is a relatively fast and less expensive developmental and regulatory pathway

 ISTAROXIME CLINICAL DEVELOPMENT EXPERIENCE – EARLY CARDIOGENIC SHOCK